-A full day city tour in Kathmandu Nepal will make one to understand the culture, religion, and medieval Nepal at its fullest to every nook and corner of the city.
-Kathmandu is famously known as the city of temples and the city of gods and goddesses has religious importance both to the followers of Hinduism and Buddhism.
+Kathmandu City Tour will make you understand the culture, religion, and medieval Nepal at its fullest visiting every nook and corner of the city.
+Kathmandu is famously known as the city of temples and the city of gods and goddesses carries religious importance both to the followers of Hinduism and Buddhism.

-Mixed with different ethnic settlement dwelling together in the city of Kathmandu, visitors will be stunned to view the festival around the city.
+Mixed with different ethnic settlements dwelling together in the city of Kathmandu, you will be stunned to view the festival around the city.
 As the people are in a festive mood every day.

-You will be able to encounter all the ceremonies going around the city throughout the year.
-Uncountable numbers of Temples, Stupas, and Gumbas around makes Kathmandu one of the unique and antic cities an open living museum, and the heritage city of Nepal.
+You will be able to encounter all the ceremonies going around the city.
+Uncountable numbers of Temples, Stupas, and Gumbas around make Kathmandu one of the unique and mistic cities, an open living museum, and the heritage city of Nepal.

-The narrow alleys around the city and people living in typical architectural buildings are fascinating views of the city with devotees everyday flourishing around the Temples and Stupa for their daily ritual ceremonies will make the tour one of the memorable moment to you.
+The narrow alleys around the city and people living in typical architectural buildings are fascinating views and devotees every day in the morning flourishing around the Temples and Stupas for their daily ritual ceremonies will make the tour one the most memorable moment.

-Kathmandu City Tour is not a mere observation in Kathmandu; it’s filled with the spiritual and mythical supremacy and beautiful stories related to it, one can experience throughout the visit.
+Kathmandu City Tour is not a mere observation; it’s filled with the spiritual and mythical supremacy and beautiful stories related to it, which one can experience throughout the visit.

-Day Tour in Kathmandu comprises of four UNESCO world heritage site of Kathmandu Valley which has religious, historical as well as cultural importance.
+Day Tour in Kathmandu comprises four UNESCO world heritage sites of Kathmandu Valley which have religious, historical as well as cultural importance.

-Further, you will be heading towards Patan Durbar Square, one of the oldest settlements of Kirat king; the Palace, Golden temple, Krishna mandir, Sundari chok, Taleju temple, Royal bath, etc will be a soothing view to you and not miss the Ashoka stupa build during 2nd century BC.
+Further, you will be heading towards Patan Durbar Square, one of the oldest settlements of the Kirat king; the Palace, Golden temple, Krishna mandir, Sundari Chowk, Taleju temple, Royal bath, etc will be a soothing view, and never to miss the Ashoka stupa build during 2nd century BC.

 Heading further from Patan Durbar Square towards Pashupatinath Temple, one of the holiest Hindu temples, where every year millions of devotees from around the world flock to pay homage to get liberation from their sin and also a place to view open cremation.